 If you have a physical problem like chronic pain, back pain, migraines, chronic fatigue, arrhythmia, chronic (psychogenic) cough, postural orthostatic tachycardia syndrome (POTS),or any other kind of physical problem that persists despite medical intervention, you have landed in the right place.

-If you have a gastrointestinal problem like Irritable Bowel Syndrome, acid reflux/GERD, dyspepsia or chronic abdominal pain, bloating, chronic constipation or diarrhea, cyclic vomiting, rumination, regurgitation, swallowing issues, gluten sensitivity, food allergies, you have landed in the right place.
+If you have a gut problem Irritable Bowel Syndrome, acid reflux/GERD, dyspepsia or chronic abdominal pain, bloating, chronic constipation or diarrhea, cyclic vomiting, rumination, regurgitation, swallowing issues, gluten sensitivity, food allergies, you have landed in the right place.

-Head over to the Don’t Hate Your Guts YouTube channel where you’ll find videos sharing helpful information for anyone suffering from a functional GI problem like IBS.
+Head over to the Don’t Hate Your Guts® YouTube channel where you’ll find videos sharing helpful information for anyone suffering from a Disorder of Gut-Brain Interaction like IBS.